JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/coroutines-basic-jvm.md

 Then follow the wizard steps.
 You'll have a `pom.xml`  file created with Kotlin configured according to [this document](/docs/reference/using-maven.html).
 Make sure it's configured for Kotlin 1.1 or higher.

-Since coroutines have the *experimental* status in Kotlin 1.1, by default the compiler reports a warning every time they are used.
-We can opt-in for the experimental feature and use it without a warning by adding this code to `pom.xml`:

 <div class="sample" markdown="1" theme="idea" mode="xml" auto-indent="false">
 ```xml
 <plugin>